 The Compass Awards Program, our signature student awards program, recognizes exemplary students from the senior class who, during their time on campus, have demonstrated a true dedication to a core set of values: leadership, volunteerism, academic integrity, and commitment to Northeastern.
 Students who display strength in these values demonstrate to us that they are on a path to alumni leadership.

 Each year, nine Compass Awards are presented.
-The eight undergraduate colleges are represented and one award is presented from the Office of Alumni Relations.
+The eight undergraduate colleges are represented and one award is presented from Alumni Relations.

 As part of the Compass Awards program, two additional honors are made.

 The Wendy Breen Kline Award, established in 1997 and named in honor of the late Wendy Breen Kline, BB’84, PAH’88, is presented to one senior who embodies both leadership and volunteer spirit.

 The Garnet Award recognizes one junior or third-year student who has demonstrated the same core values as the Compass Award recipients, making an impact in our community while showing promise for even greater success at Northeastern in the future.
 The Garnet Award debuted in 2014.

 This program evolved from the Professional Promise Awards, a past model that was successfully established and implemented by the Alumni Association Board for several years.

 Selection for 2019

 All nominations should be submitted by no later than 11:59 pm.
 EST on Friday, Feb.
 8.

 Compass Award recipients are selected by each of the eight undergraduate college Deans and submitted to Alumni Relations.

 Wendy Breen Kline Award